 Figures 3-13 compare the ROIC and WACC trends for every sector since 2004.
-Appendix I provides the current WACC for each sector.
+Appendix I presents the current WACC for each sector.

-Investors who are curious about the drivers of ROIC can find NOPAT margin and invested capital turns for each sector in Appendix II.
+Appendix II presents the drivers of ROIC - NOPAT margin and invested capital turns - for each sector.

-Appendix III provides additional ROIC analysis using different weighting methodologies to adjust for the impact of a firm's size on the overall sector.
+Appendix III presents additional ROIC analysis based on different weighting methodologies to adjust for the impact of a firm's size on the overall sector and market.